Sacramento Neighborhoods See Surge In Cockroach Infestations

 SACRAMENTO (CBS 13) — Droves of cockroaches are creeping and crawling through Sacramento neighborhoods.

-Pest control companies say they’re seeing a surge in calls about infestations, which has people wondering: why is this happening now?READ MORE: NorCal Highs Could Hit 108 On Memorial Day, Excessive Heat Watch Issued
+Pest control companies say they’re seeing a surge in calls about infestations, which has people wondering: why is this happening now?READ MORE: Several Earthquakes Shake Lake Tahoe - With A Big One Overdue, Is It Coming Soon?

 CBS13 is hearing some of the biggest concerns coming from people in the Pocket area who find huge roaches, oftentimes in the garage.